zezosarg/bibliography-manager/README.md

 sudo npm install -g npm@10.2.3
 ```

-Or check  <a href="https://nodejs.org/en/download">Download Node.js®</a>
+Or check:  <a href="https://nodejs.org/en/download">Download Node.js®</a>

 ## Install the project
-After cloning or downloading the repo, install dependencies executing:
+After cloning or downloading the repo, install dependencies by executing:

 ```bash
 cd your-project-name